henrywu2019/BentoML/docs/source/deployment/aws_lambda.rst

     }

-Use `bentoml lambda list` to have a quick glance of all of the AWS Lambda deployments
+Use `kappa lambda list` to have a quick glance of all of the AWS Lambda deployments

 .. code-block:: bash

-    > bentoml lambda list
+    > kappa lambda list

     NAME                        NAMESPACE    LABELS    PLATFORM    STATUS    AGE
     my-first-lambda-deployment  dev                    aws-lambda  running   8 minutes and 49.6 seconds